Beginner's Health and Fitness Guide

 Proteins.
 4 calories per gram.
 Protein is formed by a linked chain of amino acids, which are necessary for your body to maintain and repair damage to its muscles.
 Most people get enough protein, though an intense exercise program may call for eating more for optimal results.
 Protein helps you lose fat, build muscle, fills you up so you're less hungry, supports lean body mass (muscle) over flabby and unhealthy body mass (fat), helps you recover better from all kinds of exercise, decreases soreness, and helps to keep off weight loss (combating the yoyo effect).

 If you cannot manage to take enough protein into your diet via natural sources, protein powder may be the key.
-TrueProtein sells among the cheapest and also highest quality protein powders (you can also use the code LMR104 when checking out for an extra 5-10% off).
-Optimum Nutrition is another well-recommended powder.
-There are a number of different protein powder options available with a myriad of prices: Hydrolized whey, one of the more expensive options, goes through a denaturing process, giving it a sweeter taste and helping the power dissolve more easily in water or milk.
+Optimum Nutrition is my recommended brand (don't get too crazy with the flavors, my favorite after ten years of experimentation is the standard Double Rich Chocolate).
+There are a number of different protein powder options available with a myriad of prices: Hydrolized whey, one of the more expensive options, goes through a denaturing process, giving it a sweeter taste and helping the powder dissolve more easily in water or milk.
 Whey isolate has additional branched chain amino acids (BCAAs) in it, eliminating the need to buy a separate, more expensive, BCAA supplement.
 If you're on a budget, though, the cheapest option generally does the trick.

 Fats.
 9 calories per gram.
 Fats are not evil, either.
 Eating dietary fat does not mean that body fat will instantly appear on your gut or ass; your body doesn't work that way.
 Fats perform a variety of necessary functions.
 The problem is that people over-consume saturated fats and trans fats, which raise LDL ("bad") cholesterol and lower HDL ("good") cholesterol, and under-consume healthy fats like monounsaturated fats (found in high concentrations in olive oil and canola oil) and Omega-3 fatty acids (found in fish, flax seed oil and other sources).
 Fats also have more calories ounce-for-ounce than carbohydrates and proteins, making very high fat foods very calorie-dense, which is where the bad reputation often stems from.

 Alcohol.
-Technically a macronutrient, though most people don't think of it that way.
 Alcohol itself has calories (7 per gram), and some alcoholic drinks are very calorie-dense due to their sugar content.
 If there's anything like a useless source of calories, alcohol is it.
 Alcohol consumption has been consistently shown to result in sustained, significant decreases in testosterone and growth hormone levels.
 In addition, it also directly inhibits how the body processes proteins.
 If you're trying to build muscle, it is best to cut down on alcohol consumption.
 Some is fine, but an excess isn't.
 You can even get away with getting smashed every so often if you follow the protocol described here.

 Cholesterol: I'm including this here as a subset of fats, though technically it isn't a macronutrient.
 Cholesterol in food does not directly translate in into high blood cholesterol for most people.
 For those with high cholesterol, specifically high LDL ("bad") cholesterol, focus on cutting saturated and trans fats, which contribute to cholesterol production in the liver.